smilent/smilent.github.io/_posts/python/2015-12-05-class-creation.md

 ---
 layout: default
-title: Class Creation
+title: Class Creation in Python
 ---

-Class Creation
+Class Creation in Python
 ===

 Everything in Python is an *object*.
 Every object has